SiegeKeebs/Switch-Scores/README.md

-Evaluations: 1-10 scale but realistically the useful range is 5-10 - if something scores a 6 or below it’s notably worse than the average switch.
+EVALUATIONS: 1-10 scale but realistically the useful range is 5-10 - if something scores a 6 or below it’s notably worse than the average switch.
 A ‘good’ switch should be a 7 or 8 in every category.
 A great switch will be 8-9.

 Sound - My keyboard is set up in a clacky way, but a QK65 is also a fairly deep sounding keyboard.
 This does have an impact on switch sounds, and switches will sound notably different in different keyboards